Hai Chau, Da Nang: Exploring the City's Central District

 Throughout the day, students move between classes, office workers pause for lunch and shop owners greet regular customers.
 The pace shifts from morning errands to midday meals and quieter evening strolls along nearby streets.

+Rather than revolving around a single attraction, Hai Chau reveals itself through everyday movement.
 Spending time in Hai Chau offers a way to observe the routines that quietly support the wider city, revealing a side of Da Nang shaped as much by everyday life as by its well-known landmarks.

 Many of Da Nang's administrative buildings and business offices are located in Hai Chau, making the district an important centre for work and daily services.